Pamela Adlon made the most honest family sitcom on television. She’s honest about not knowing what’s next.

 “They were a creative partnership that worked really, really well together and had for a long time, but I never saw him once when we were shooting Season 2,” says Pollak.

-“We were like, ‘You did it already and you’ve got to keep going, you’ve got to keep telling these stories,’” says Susie Balaban, a longtime friend who has worked as an assistant director in television.
+“We were like, ‘You did it already and you’ve got to keep going, you’ve got to keep telling these stories,’ ” says Susie Balaban, a longtime friend who has worked as an assistant director in television.
 “In a way, I think it was a kind of blessing.”

 Season 3 opened with Sam Fox in front of a mirror trying on clothes.
 Nothing fit.
 The idea came from Adlon’s actual weight gain between seasons.
 This is what people often call brave, a term she dislikes.
 It wasn’t brave, she says; it was real.
 And funny.

-“I was in my closet trying on my clothes and I was like, ‘This just fit me; I literally just wore this,’” she says.
+“I was in my closet trying on my clothes and I was like, ‘This just fit me; I literally just wore this,’ ” she says.
 “And I couldn’t believe it.
 I had a big pile of clothes to give to Goodwill and I said, no, I’m keeping these and I’m going to do this on my show.”

 She pauses and recounts the motto of “Better Things”: “Bad for my life, good for my show.”